 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.

-Some symptoms which could occur are:
+Some common glaucoma symptoms are:

 There are three types of treatment available today:

-They discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)
+Their research discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)